 Coordination

-These are joint programs with the gas utilities and Navigant will coordinate closely with the gas utilities on issues common to the programs.
+These are joint programs with ComEd and the gas utilities and Navigant will coordinate closely with the utilities on issues common to the programs.
 We will ensure that the program tracking data provided by ComEd aligns with that provided by the gas utilities and will pull our samples for field work and surveys with the aim of creating efficiencies between the programs and utilities.
 Ameren Illinois has a suite of energy efficiency programs for income eligible customers and we will coordinate with Ameren Illinois on as-needed basis.
 Additionally, Navigant will solicit feedback from and coordinate with the Income Qualified Energy Efficiency Advisory Committee.

 Evaluation Research Topics